organisciak/dissertation/document/1_intro.md

 At the heart of this study is the assumption of honest-but-biased contributors.
 Rather than focusing on finding dishonest or unreliable contributors, a well-studied problem in crowdsourcing, this dissertation focuses on strategies that understand the quirks and inconsistencies of humans in trying to account data reliability problems.

+Often, there is a trade-off between well-engaged crowds and the amount of restrictiveness that a task designer can exert on a task.
+This dissertation admits that in practice, the engagement of an accessible and non-restrictive task is more encouraging both to contributors and the health of a community.
+How do you encourage the humanness<!-- I know this is a real word used in literature, but it seems awkwark... --> of contributors while still convincing them to be consistent and reliable, and how do you model the subsequent contributions?

 Introduction
 =============